-^{5.} C.G.
-HEMPEL, Philosophy of natural science, Prentice-Hall, Englewood Cliffs (N.J.)
+^{4.} C.G.
+HEMPEL, Philosophy of natural science, Prentice-Hall, Englewood Cliffs-N.J.
 1966, p.
 94.

-^{6.} Cf. the entry "phenomenon" in Encyclopaedia Britannica, 2010.
+^{5.} Cf. the entry "phenomenon" in Encyclopaedia Britannica, 2010.

-- d) U, universe, nature, world: the Universe involves not only the observable universe7, but also all the laws and principles8 governing it.
-The Universe is the reliable basis of the complete, self-consistent system of all what is not only theoretically conceivable but also empirically testable; - e) LI, life: in general, self-initiating activity.
+- e) LI, life: in general, self-initiating activity.
 Physically realized life is the coherent and self-sustaining system of persistent self-initiated activities against physical equilibration; - f) MD, mind, intellect: the mind is what apprehends, i.e. what obtains empirical and theoretical knowledge.
 The apprehension involves logic (L) and intuition.
 Logical conclusions and intuitions can be tested objectively when comparing it with empirical observations and a wider system of already established theoretical knowledge; - g) SC, self-consciousness is the self-reflective mind apprehending with the constraint of persistent self-reflection: the only known example of SC is human self-consciousness.